bCBowers/nbaAutoGM/README.md

 This project was completed as part of a 4-person team, but I served as project manager, wrote most of the paper, and designed and coded the model (lineupBasedModel.py).

+My team received a 100 on the assignment.

 File Descriptions:

-lineupBasedModel.py -> primary model code and also includes some simple visualizations defense.csv.xz, offense.csv.xz, and lineups_5.csv.xz -> input files pulled from NBA.com API
+lineupBasedModel.py -> primary model code and also includes some simple visualizations

+defense.csv.xz, offense.csv.xz, and lineups_5.csv.xz -> input files pulled from NBA.com API

 WizCand.csv, optFile.csv -> input files for Wizards optimization

-NBA Auto GM Full Presentation Final.pptx -> final project presentation NBA Auto GM Project Paper.pdf -> final project paper
+NBA Auto GM Full Presentation Final.pptx -> final project presentation

+NBA Auto GM Project Paper.pdf -> final project paper